PointPerfect Service Description

 Each client must authenticate with the PointPerfect service to apply corrections to the device.
 Credentials are provided for each device (aka ‘Thing’) in our Thingstream platform.

-Encryption is applied only to our Continental streams, provided via MQTT or L-band satellite.
-Clients using these plans must acquire dynamic keys to access the corrections data.
-Corrections delivered via NTRIP or with the Localized distribution of our MQTT delivery method are not encrypted.
+Clients using L-band plans must acquire dynamic keys to access the corrections data.
+Corrections delivered via NTRIP or with the Localized distribution are not encrypted.

 Client Authentication with NTRIP